 If you’ve been injured in a car accident, seek medical attention.
 Then, if the accident wasn’t your fault, seek the help of an experienced car accident attorney.

 If you believe you were injured due to a faulty product in the car, like an airbag, then your best bet at having a good case against the powerful car company is to have a serious and catastrophic type of injury.
+A car accident lawyer Memphis, TN motorists work with from Darrell Castle & Associates can help you recover damages.
 The car companies won’t go down easy, but we’re no stranger to dealing with them here at Darrell Castle & Associates and we’ll fight them on your behalf to make sure you receive the compensation you deserve.
 But, the injury has to be serious.

 If this is you, please contact us today, either online or by calling us at (901) 327-1212.
 One of our experienced Memphis personal injury attorneys will be ready to speak with you about your situation, free of charge.